BradleyAWard/R-for-Data-Science/1-Data-Visualization/Data-Visualization.md

 #### Two Categorical Variables

 We can use stacked bar plots to visualize the relationship between two categorical variables.
-For example, the following two stacked bar plots both display the relationship between $\texttt{island}$ and $\texttt{species}$.
+For example, the following two stacked bar plots both display the relationship between `island` and `species`.
 The first plot shows the frequencies of each species of penguins on each island.
-The second plot is a relative frequency plot, created by setting $\texttt{position}$ = "$\texttt{fill}$" in the geom, and is more useful for comparing species distributions across islands since it is not affected by the unequal numbers of penguins across the islands.
-In creating these bar charts, we map the variable that will be separated into bars as the $\texttt{x}$ aesthetic, and the variable that will change the colors inside the bars to the $\texttt{fill}$ aesthetic.
+The second plot is a relative frequency plot, created by setting `position = "fill"` in the geom, and is more useful for comparing species distributions across islands since it is not affected by the unequal numbers of penguins across the islands.
+In creating these bar charts, we map the variable that will be separated into bars as the `x` aesthetic, and the variable that will change the colors inside the bars to the `fill` aesthetic.

 ```r
 # Code 10